 If you haven’t spoken to the company yet, we will refer you back to its call centre.
 We call this an Unassisted Referral.

 If you’ve already contacted your company but couldn’t resolve the problem, we’ll usually register an Assisted Referral.
 This means that we contact your company and ask it to investigate your concerns.
-It has three business days to contact you by phone or five business days to contact you in writing, and a total of 15 business days to resolve your complaint.
+It has three business days to contact you by phone or in writing, and 15 business days to resolve your complaint.

 If you don’t hear from your company or if you’re not happy with its response, contact us again.
 We will begin an Investigation.
 This is when an EWOV Conciliator investigates your complaint by gathering all the relevant information.
 The Conciliator helps you and the company find a fair and reasonable resolution.